alisaitbilgi/CENG-432/README.md

 1) Simple loop example

-2) Self implemented both mutable and immutable versions of Scala List implementations, which are created by "not" using Scala's built-in lists.
+2) Self implemented both mutable and immutable versions of Scala List implementations, which are created by "not" using Scala's list collections.

 3)Again Self implemented mutable version of the Scala's Set implementation